Toufool/AutoSplit/README.md

 - If you are in the 3rd, 4th or 5th image and press the skip key, it will end up on the 6th image
 - If you are in the 6th image and press the undo key, it will end up on the 5th image

-#### Loop Split Images
+#### Loop last Split Image to first Split Image

 If this option is enabled, when the last split meets the threshold and splits, AutoSplit will loop back to the first split image and continue comparisons.
 If this option is disabled, when the last split meets the threshold and splits, AutoSplit will stop running comparisons.
 This option does not loop single, specific images.
 See the Custom Split Image Settings section above for this feature.

+#### Enable auto Reset Image

+This option is mainly meant to be toggled with the `Toggle auto Reset Image` hotkey.
+You can enable it to temporarily disable the Reset Image if you make a mistake in your run that would cause the Reset Image to trigger.
+Like exiting back to the game's menu (aka Save&Quit).

 ### Custom Split Image Settings

 - Each split image can have different thresholds, pause times, delay split times, loop amounts, and can be flagged.
 - These settings are handled in the image's filename.
-- Custom thresholds are place between parenthesis `()` in the filename.
+- **Custom thresholds** are place between parenthesis `()` in the filename.
 This value will override the default threshold.
-- Custom pause times are placed between square brackets `[]` in the filename.
+- **Custom pause times** are placed between square brackets `[]` in the filename.
 This value will override the default pause time.
-- Custom delay times are placed between hash signs `##` in the filename.
+- **Custom delay times** are placed between hash signs `##` in the filename.
 Note that these are in milliseconds.
 For example, a 10 second split delay would be `#10000#`.
 You cannot skip or undo splits during split delays.
-- A different comparison method can be specified with their 0-base index between carets `^^`:
+- A different **comparison method** can be specified with their 0-base index between carets `^^`:
   - `^0^`: L2 Norm
   - `^1^`: Histogram
   - `^2^`: Perceptual Hash
-- Image loop amounts are placed between at symbols `@@` in the filename.
+- **Image loop** amounts are placed between at symbols `@@` in the filename.
 For example, a specific image that you want to split 5 times in a row would be `@5@`.
 The current loop # is conveniently located beneath the current split image.
-- Flags are placed between curly brackets `{}` in the filename.
+- **Flags** are placed between curly brackets `{}` in the filename.
 Multiple flags are placed in the same set of curly brackets.
 Current available flags:
-  - `{d}` dummy split image.
+  - `{d}` **dummy split image**.
 When matched, it moves to the next image without hitting your split hotkey.
-  - `{b}` split when similarity goes below the threshold rather than above.
+  - `{b}` split when **similarity goes below** the threshold rather than above.
 When a split image filename has this flag, the split image similarity will go above the threshold, do nothing, and then split the next time the similarity goes below the threshold.
-  - `{p}` pause flag.
+  - `{p}` **pause flag**.
 When a split image filename has this flag, it will hit your pause hotkey rather than your split hokey.
 - Filename examples:
   - `001_SplitName_(0.9)_[10].png` is a split image with a threshold of 0.9 and a pause time of 10 seconds.
   - `002_SplitName_(0.9)_[10]_{d}.png` is the second split image with a threshold of 0.9, pause time of 10, and is a dummy split.